Video Games Tax Relief

 What is Video Games Tax Relief (VGTR)?

-Video Games Tax Relief (VGTR) was introduced in April 2014 and is part of the government backed creative industry tax relief.
-In order to show HM Revenue & Customs your company is eligible to claim Video Games Tax Relief (VGTR), your company must hold an interim or final certificate for the particular game being claimed for.
+To show HMRC your company is eligible to claim VGTR, your company must hold an interim or final certificate for the game you’re claiming for.
 These certificates are issued by the British Film Institute (BFI).

 Does your video game qualify for tax relief?